ipsita-kar/Agni-Vardhak-AI-ML-Fire-detection-and-evacuation/README.md

+We developed Agni-Vardhak a project that integrates Fast All in One Dehazing (FAOD-Net) and Dark Channel Prior Algorithms which increases visibility of firefighters during structural fires hence facilitating rescue and assessment efforts and saving lives.

+We employed shortest path algorithms for saving time during critical situations.
 ![logo](https://github.com/ipsita-kar/Agni-Vardhak-AI-ML-Fire-detection-and-evacuation/blob/main/Blue%20Simple%20Keep%20Calm%20Desktop%20Wallpaper.png)

 So we developed Agni-Vardhak a project that integrates Fast All in One Dehazing (FAOD-Net) and Dark Channel Prior Algorithms which increases visibility of firefighters during structural fires hence facilitating rescue and assessment efforts and saving lives.